 Where in Israel is UoPeople located?

-A Reddit reviewer located the University of the People diploma mill; predictably, UoPeople started to threaten him — the same happened to us — but the attorney (or at least UoPeople claims him to be an attorney) accomplished absolutely nothing.
+A Reddit reviewer located the University of the People diploma mill; predictably, UoPeople started to threaten him — the same happened to us — but the attorney (or at least UoPeople claims him to be an attorney; nobody knows if it is true) accomplished absolutely nothing.

 History of University of the People